Lei-Kun/End-to-end-DRL-for-FJSP/README.md

 #----------------------------------------------------------------------------------

 2022/09/12 Some issues are resolveed, please download the latest code.
-If you have any question please be free to mail to me.
+If you have any question please be free to mail to me via: kunlei@my.swjtu.edu.cn.

 #----------------------------------------------------------------------------------